elisacio/CSI_project/README.md

 ### Progressiveness
-The progressiveness of our models can be evaluated by uploading the obja files obtained in the evaluation benchmark site ().
+The progressiveness of our models can be evaluated by uploading the obja files obtained in the benchmarking website http://csi-benchmark.mooo.com/.

 ### Compression ratio per iteration
 The evolution of the compression ratio for a given model can be visualised by running the